dolfin-adjoint/pyadjoint/docs/source/documentation/functionals.rst

-  We could also use ready-made integration routines, but we have to make sure that the routine does not change the type of the :py:data:`J`. :py:data:`Jtemp` and :py:data:`J` have type :py:class:`AdjFloat <fenics_adjoint.AdjFloat>`.
+  We could also use ready-made integration routines, but we have to make sure that the routine does not change the type of the :py:data:`J`. :py:data:`Jtemp` and :py:data:`J` have type :py:class:`AdjFloat <pyadjoint.AdjFloat>`.
 For example if we wanted to use the scipy trapezoidal rule function we could write

   .. code-block:: python